RotesBlatt/disco-salad-v2/README.md

 - Setup winston for exception handling
 -> also make file logging guild-specific
 - Commands:
--> stop, join
+-> stop, join, skip to index in song queue

-- Check if audio quality can be improved without performance loss
 - Check if user is in voice channel